kkarrwrites/boot-camp-module-04-challenge-code-quiz/README.md

 ## About

-A JavaScript coding challenge for UConn Boot Camp.
+A JavaScript coding challenge for Full Stack Coding Boot Camp.

 ## Description